 Being further out of the city center, and less in demand with tourists, the prices for accommodation here are very reasonable.
 If you are looking for affordable accommodation in a more upmarket area, this is a great place to look.

-Stay In Portobello If you want to stay in a more laid-back area with a residential vibe; you are looking for a less touristy area that is still within a short walk of the city center; you want safe area;
+Stay In Portobello If you want to stay in a more laid-back area with a residential vibe; this is you first time visiting Dublin; you are looking for a less touristy area that is still within a short walk of the city center; you want safe area;

-Best places to stay in Dublin in Portobello:🔍FIND MORE HOTELS IN PORTOBELLO
+Best places to stay in Dublin in Portobello:

 6. Phibsborough, cool place to stay in Dublin

 Previously one of Dublin’s underdeveloped areas, the Phibsborough neighborhood (also known as Phibsboro) has been undergoing a transformation in recent years.
 Elevated from its neglected roots, this is now one of the coolest areas in the city.